 Privacy notice

-• Survey organisation.
-Prior to the survey, we record the householder’s name, street address, email address, landline and mobile telephone numbers, the type of building they live in, the number of rooms in their home, whether they feel they can heat it comfortably, the benefit they expect from the survey, their availability (for the purposes of scheduling a date), whether they believe they qualify for a free survey, the fee paid, and any notes made by the coordinator to aid with organising the survey.
-After the survey, the contact details of the householder are possibly used to arrange collection of one-month and one-year feedback.
+• Survey organisation data.
+Prior to the survey, we will collect, either via our website or various follow-up communications with you, your name, street address, email address, landline, and mobile telephone numbers, the type of building you live in, the number of rooms in your home, whether you feel you or other people living there can heat it comfortably, the benefit you expect from the survey, your availability (for the purposes of scheduling a date for the survey), whether you believe you qualify for a free survey or (as the case may be) the amount you have paid for the survey, and any notes made by our survey co-ordinator to aid with organising the survey.
+After the survey, your contact details will be used to arrange the collection of one-month and one-year feedback.

 • Video and photos of the survey.
-During the survey we record video (with audio of the surveyor’s narration and any discussions) and take still pictures of areas of interest.
+During the survey, we will record video (with audio of the surveyor’s narration and any discussions) and take still pictures of areas of interest.
+There are different levels of opt-in at the time of booking as to whether we keep this material or not.

 • Survey results.
-Following the survey, details of the building are recorded: year of construction, occupation type, number of occupants, the primary and secondary heating types, the primary type of water heating, the primary type of cooking, depth of loft insulation, number of open fireplaces, proportion of double glazing; details of the energy use of the home are recorded: annual use of gas, electricity and sold fuel energy types, and any renewable energy contribution; and details of the faults identified during the survey and any corresponding recommendations made.
+Following the survey, details of the building are recorded: year of construction, occupation type, number of occupants, the primary and secondary heating types, the primary type of water heating, the primary type of cooking, depth of loft insulation, number of open fireplaces, the proportion of double glazing; details of the energy use of the home are recorded: annual use of gas, electricity and sold fuel energy types, and any renewable energy contribution; and details of the faults identified during the survey and any corresponding recommendations made.
 Notes are maintained with the results of a survey to record any details that might be useful to interpret the data.
+There are different levels of opt-in for use of this data on completion of the questionnaire.

-• One-month and one-year follow ups.
-One month after the survey, we collect from householder what remedial work they are planning, what work they have already done (if any) and their satisfaction with the survey.
-One year after the survey, we collect up-to-date annual energy consumption figures to compare with the previous ones, details of any remedial work they have done (including contractors used, approximate spends on DIY vs. professional), details of work they have planned, if they have noticed a wellbeing or health improvement and any changes in their behaviour.
+• One-month and one-year follow-up data.
+One month after the survey, we will ask you for information about any remedial work you are planning, any work you may already have already done (if any), and your satisfaction with the survey.
+One year after the survey, we will ask you for up-to-date annual energy consumption figures to compare with the previous ones, details of any remedial work you may have done (including contractors used, approximate spends on DIY vs. professional), details of work you may have planned and information about whether you or other people have noticed wellbeing or health improvement and about any changes in your behaviour.
 Notes are maintained to record any details that might be useful to interpret the data.
+There are different levels of opt-in for use of this data on completion of the questionnaire.

 How do we process your data?

-We use the videos from the survey for assessment of trainee surveyors as part of their Continuing Professional Development (CPD) qualification.
-Heatview Surveyors
+We may use the videos from the survey for the assessment of training surveyors as part of their Continuing Professional Development (CPD) qualification.

-With your permission, we select still photos from the survey, combined with details of the faults identified, to add to our record of common thermal faults and remedies (reason 1 for collecting data).
+We may select still photos from the survey, where the customer has opted in, combined with details of the faults identified, to add to our record of common thermal faults and remedies (reason 1 for collecting data).
 We only choose photos that:

 • clearly display a building construction fault;